-Assistance is available for students with substance abuse problems, through the Georgia Tech Counseling Center, Office of Health Initiatives, and Stamps Health Services.
+Assistance is available for students with substance abuse problems, through the Georgia Tech Counseling Center, the Wellness Empowerment Center, and Stamps Health Services.

-The Counseling Center has experienced, professional counselors and psychologists to assist students in need, including a Recovery Program.
+The Counseling Center has experienced, professional counselors and psychologists to assist students in need, including a recovery program.
 Students are scheduled for individual appointments, and all information is kept strictly confidential.
-Health Initiatives has health educators who can provide information and referrals for programs as well.
+The Wellness Empowerment Center has health educators who can provide information and referrals for programs as well.
 Students are also welcome to seek help through Stamps Health Services, located at 740 Ferst Drive NW.
 For more information, students are encouraged to contact one of the following: